Tuesday, April 27, 2010

 Sunday, April 4, 2010

-Inglourious Basterds; War/ Action, USA/ Germany, 2009; D: Quentin Tarantino, S: Mélanie Laurent, Christoph Waltz, Brad Pitt, Til Schweiger, Eli Roth, Diane Kruger, Michael Fassbender, Daniel Brühl, Martin Wuttke, Mike Myers, Samuel L. Jackson (voice)
+Inglourious Basterds; war / action / black comedy, USA / Germany, 2009; D: Quentin Tarantino, S: Mélanie Laurent, Christoph Waltz, Brad Pitt, Daniel Brühl, Til Schweiger, Eli Roth, Diane Kruger, Michael Fassbender, Martin Wuttke, Mike Myers, Samuel L. Jackson (voice)

 The Passion of the Christ; Drama, USA/ Italy, 2004; D: Mel Gibson, S: Jim Caviezel, Monica Belucci, Maia Morgenstern, Hristo Shopov